run-ai/docs/docs/index.md

 As an IT Administrator, you can collect Run:ai logs to send to support:

 * Install the [Run:ai Administrator command-line interface](admin/runai-setup/config/cli-admin-install.md).
-* Use one of the two options:
-    1. __One time collection:__  Run `runai-adm collect-logs`.
+* Run `runai-adm collect-logs`.
 The command will generate a compressed file containing all of the existing Run:ai log files.
-    2. __Continuous send__  Run `runai-adm -d <HOURS_DURATION>`.
-The command will send Run:ai logs directly to Run:ai support for the duration stated.
-Data sent will not include current logs.
-Only logs created going forward will be sent.

 !!!
 Note
-    Both options include logs of Run:ai components.
-They do __not__ include logs of researcher containers that may contain private information.
+    The tar file packages logs Run:ai components only.
+It does __not__ include logs of researcher containers that may contain private information.

 ## Example Code